jsr6720/goodreads-csv-to-md/posts/2020-12-15-atomic-habits.md

 ## My Review 5/5

+### Date Read
+2020/12/15

+### Date Added
+2020/12/15

-One of the best books on personal habit making I've ever read.<br/><br/>Start small, chain habits and always have a plan.
+My Thoughts: One of the best books on personal habit making I've ever read.<br/><br/>Start small, chain habits and always have a plan.
 Great read.

 ---